 Iterative programming allows you to repeat one or a series of actions automatically, for a predetermined number of times or until a condition is met

-Let’s start with understanding the basics of iterative programming with the for
+Here’s the basics of iterative programming with the for loop:

 This is actually the starting point of a Monte Carlo simulation! 😃